jimhcyang/tephra_inversion/README.md

 - Python 3.8+
 - NumPy, Pandas, Matplotlib, SciPy
 - utm (for coordinate conversion)
-- Tephra2 executable (in tephra2 directory)
+- Tephra2 executable (in Tephra2 directory)
+- Additional compilation dependencies for Tephra2: boehm-gc, libatomic_ops

 See `requirements.txt` for full list of dependencies.